-Four Councilmember budget priority memoranda prioritized funding for various unimproved streets or alleys within their districts to be brought to City standFour Councilmembers in Support: Infrastructure Budget Priorities ards.
+Four Councilmember budget priority memoranda prioritized funding for various unimproved streets or alleys within their districts to be brought to City standards.
 Note that Council Policy 200-01: Distribution of Street Improvement Costs was updated in February 2021 to allow the City to pave and maintain currently unimproved streets and alleys.